muammar/mkchromecast/README.md

 streaming/casting process automatically.
 So, some hiccups are expected.

 **Note**: most of the steps described herein are the same for Mac and Linux users.
-However, if your platform is **Linux**, the process is less automatized.
-You need to select with `pavucontrol` the sink called `mkchromecast` to stream.
-See the [wiki for more
-information](https://github.com/muammar/mkchromecast/wiki/Linux), or just the gif below.
+However, if you laucnh the command above in **Linux**, the process is less automatized.
+In **Linux**, you need to select with `pavucontrol` the sink called `mkchromecast` to stream.
+See the [wiki for more information](https://github.com/muammar/mkchromecast/wiki/Linux). tl;dr?, just check the gif below.

 ![Example of using mkchromecast](https://raw.githubusercontent.com/muammar/mkchromecast/master/images/mkchromecast_linux.gif)